 Outpatient activities include the hemodialysis center and clinics in renal transplantation, peritoneal dialysis follow-up and general nephrology.
 Conferences include nephrology grand rounds, renal biopsy, renal imaging, journal club and problem case conferences.
 Opportunities for clinical research are available with current areas of interest including dialysis, hypertension, transplant immunosuppression, renal osteodystrophy and renal-endocrine interactions.

 Renal disease is an epidemic in the Southeastern US.
 Leading causes of kidney failure are high blood pressure and diabetes.
-At Augusta University, we have scientists and clinicians working to find cures and therapies to reduce kidney failure and improve access to transplantation.
+At the Medical College of Georgia at Augusta University, we have scientists and clinicians working to find cures and therapies to reduce kidney failure and improve access to transplantation.